Ketamine-assisted psychotherapy: Protocol and administration

-Bipolar Disorder
+Bipolar disorder

 Multiple studies have identified the beneficial effect of combining a mood-stabilizing agent with intravenous ketamine infusions for controlling the depressive phase of bipolar disorder.
 Notably, depressive symptoms including suicidal ideations were improved rapidly within around 40 minutes, which is difficult with current antidepressant therapy.
-However, a few patients did experience dissociative and/or manic symptoms during therapy in multiple studies, and the long-term effects of ketamine therapy and alternative modes of ketamine administration (other than intravenous) remains unclear, prompting further research into the area before efficacy and safety can be determined.
+However, a few patients did experience dissociative and/or manic symptoms during therapy in multiple studies, and the long-term effects of ketamine therapy and alternative modes of ketamine administration (other than intravenous) remain unclear, indicating the need for further research into the area before efficacy and safety can be determined.
 Furthermore, research remains mixed on whether or not ketamine infusions are more effective than esketamine.

 Anxiety disorder

-Studies on the effect of ketamine on anxiety disorders remains sparse in number.
+Studies on the effect of ketamine on anxiety disorders remain sparse in number.
 However, limited studies have shown significantly improved symptoms of anxiety with ketamine, with various modalities of administration including intravenous, intramuscular, and oral.
 In these studies, ketamine appeared to be an effective method to lower anxiety rapidly, but its long-term effects and combinations with other modes of therapy remain unclear.